RustScan/RustScan/README.md

 https://github.com/RustScan/RustScan

 USAGE:
-    rustscan [FLAGS] [OPTIONS] [addresses]... [-- <command>...]
+    rustscan [FLAGS] [OPTIONS] [-- <command>...]

 FLAGS:
         --accessible    Accessible mode.
 Turns off features which negatively affect screen readers -g, --greppable     Greppable mode.
 Only output the ports.
 No Nmap.
 Useful for grep or outputting to a file -h, --help          Prints help information
-    -n, --no-config     Whether to ignore the configuration file or not --no-nmap       Turns off Nmap
-        --top           Use the top 1000 ports
+    -n, --no-config     Whether to ignore the configuration file or not --top           Use the top 1000 ports
     -V, --version       Prints version information

 OPTIONS:
-    -b, --batch-size <batch-size>    The batch size for port scanning, it increases or decreases the speed of scanning.
+    -a, --addresses <addresses>...
+A list of comma separated CIDRs, IPs, or hosts to be scanned -b, --batch-size <batch-size>      The batch size for port scanning, it increases or slows the speed of scanning.
                                        Depends on the open file limit of your OS.
-If you use 65535 it will scan every port at the same time.
-Although, your OS may not support this [default: 4500] -p, --ports <ports>...
+If you do 65535 it will do every port at the same time.
+Although, your OS may not support this [default: 4500] --format <format>              Output format of the scan.
+Note that this only includes the port scan result that is produced by rustscan, not the output of Nmap [default: text]  [possible
+                                       values: Text, Json]
+    -o, --output-file <output-file>    Path to a file where the port scan result will be written to.
+The output will be formatted according to the --format flag.
+If not specified, formatted output will be printed to stdout
+    -p, --ports <ports>...
 A list of comma separed ports to be scanned.
 Example: 80,443,8080 -r, --range <range>                A range of ports with format start-end.
 Example: 1-1000 --scan-order <scan-order>      The order of scanning to be performed.
 The "serial" option will scan ports in ascending order while the "random" option will scan ports randomly [default: serial]  [possible values: Serial, Random]
+        --scripts <scripts>            Level of scripting required for the run [default: default]  [possible values:
+                                       None, Default, Custom]
     -t, --timeout <timeout>            The timeout in milliseconds before a port is assumed to be closed [default: 1500] --tries <tries>                The number of tries before a port is assumed to be closed.
 If set to 0, rustscan will correct it to 1 [default: 1] -u, --ulimit <ulimit>              Automatically ups the ULIMIT with the value you provided

 ARGS:
-    <addresses>...
-A list of comma separated CIDRs, IPs, or hosts to be scanned
     <command>...
-The Nmap arguments to run.
+The Script arguments to run.
 To use the argument -A, end RustScan's args with '-- -A'.
 Example:
                     'rustscan -T 1500 127.0.0.1 -- -A -sC'.
 This command adds -Pn -vvv -p $PORTS automatically to nmap.
 For things like --script '(safe and vuln)' enclose it in quotations marks \"'(safe and vuln)'\"")
 ```

 The format is `rustscan -b 500 -t 1500 192.168.0.1` to scan 192.168.0.1 with 500 batch size with a timeout of 1500ms.
 The timeout is how long RustScan waits for a response until it assumes the port is closed.